-Consequently, there is a need to ensure that the Council has clear guidelines for managers to adhere to.
 This procedure provides managers with specific advice and guidance on how to approach a new or existing vacancy.

-2. EQUALITY AND THE LAW
+2. PROMOTING EQUALITY

 Equality of opportunity is an integral part of the recruitment and selection process.
-The Council is committed to ensuring that no unlawful discrimination occurs (either directly or indirectly) in the recruitment and selection process on the grounds of sex, race, disability, age, sexual orientation, transgender and religion or belief.
+The Council is committed to ensuring that no unlawful discrimination occurs (either directly or indirectly) in the recruitment and selection process on the grounds of a protected characteristic.
+Under the Act the protected characteristics are age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex and sexual orientation.